 Sunday School - 9:45 a.M.

-All single and married young adults, ages 18-30ish are invited to join Adult Ministry Assistant Robyn White for this new class.
+All single and married young adults, ages 18-30ish are invited to join Adult Ministry Assistant Robyn White for fellowship and faith development.
 How does God speak to you during the week?
 Do you know what to listen for?

-This Young Adult Class will begin meeting in Room 135 on Sunday, January 13.
+This Young Adult Class meets in Room 135.

 Questions?
 Email Robyn White.

 Divorced?
 Widowed?
 Blissfully unattached?
 All are welcome to fellowship and make new friends while learning how to listen for and discern God's voice in a world of noise.
 This group plans fellowship outings as well as missional opportunities!

 Learn how to incorporate Biblical values into your lifestyle!
 Participate in relaxed, informal, scripture-based discussion with adults who have older children or are empty nesters.
 Mission projects include packing soldier care packages and meals for B’ham outreach.

 Current world events shape the lessons and discussions in this relevant class made up of adults facing empty nest or retirement.
 Learn to deal with the challenges of daily life God’s way.
 Teachers rotate monthly and choose faith-based books from a variety of sources.